miguelvelezmj25/berkeley-db/README.md

 ### JE_FILE_LEVEL
 The level for JE FileHandler.
 Default = OFF.

+### KEY_PREFIXING
+Configure the database to support key prefixing.
+Default = false;

+### LATCH_TIMEOUT
+The timeout for detecting internal latch timeouts, so that deadlocks can be detected.
+Default = 5 ms.

 ### LOCK_DEADLOCK_DETECT
 Whether to perform deadlock detection when a lock conflict occurs.